 5 tips to optimise the performance of your cold room.

-The cold chain is a critical investment for agribusinesses in many sectors, including fruits, vegetables, flowers, herbs and animal proteins.
+The cold chain is a critical investment for agribusinesses in many sectors, including fruits, vegetables, flowers, herbs, tubers and animal proteins.
 For such fresh produce, postharvest cooling is an indispensable step to meet the minimum export standards in the high-value export market.
 With the increasing demand across Europe, it is crucial to have the right cooling technology to preserve the produce’s quality and extend its shelf life to the last mile.
 To achieve this, exporters ought to ensure longer shelf-life and lower shrinkage while reducing operational costs and optimizing post-harvest logistics.
 One of the ways this can be achieved is by optimising the performance of your cooling machine by adhering to these 5 tips.

 1. Have a regular maintenance and inspection schedule.